4kssoft/dart-tv/pkg/kernel/binary.md

   Expression expression;
 }

-type VariableDeclarationStatement extends Statement {
+type VariableDeclaration extends Statement {
   Byte tag = 78;
-  VariableDeclaration variable;
+  VariableDeclarationPlain variable;
 }

-type VariableDeclaration {
+type VariableDeclarationPlain {
   // The offset for the variable declaration, i.e. the offset of the start of
   // the declaration.
   FileOffset fileOffset;